Applications open for 2019 Nuffield International Farming Scholarships

 The Nuffield International board is excited to provide this call for applications for 2019 and encourages farmers and agriculturalists to apply.

-November/ December 2018 – Nuffield selection panel formally interviews applicants.
-Interviews will be held by a Nuffield International Selection Panel; exact dates and locations to be confirmed.
+Late October/Early November, 2018 - Nuffield selection panel formally interviews applicants.
+Interviews will be held by a Nuffield International selection panel.
+Tentative dates and locations are listed on the application.

 March 9-17, 2019 – Scholarship program commences with the Contemporary Scholars Conference in Iowa, USA.